 - 1. Do not connect or disconnect stepper motors when the driver box is powered up.
 Always turn off power to the driver box before plugging unplugging a stepper motor.
 Improperly connecting or disconnecting a motor can damage it. - 2.
 Before turning on the computer and booting up EMC, make sure the power switch for the stepper motors on the side of the computer (or on the 8760 driver box) is in the "OFF" position.
-After EMC is fully loaded it is then OK to turn on power to the stepper motors. - 3.
-Do not turn power on to the stepper motors unless EMC is already running.
-Controls within EMC prevent overloading of the power supply when multiple motors are powered up at the same time, but without this safeguard motors or drivers can be damaged. - 4.
-If operating the system outside the USA, make sure the 115/230 Volt power switches on the computer and driver power supply are in the correct position before turning on.
-The spindle motor will automatically adapt to any current from 100 to 240 VAC, so no transformer or switching is needed.
+After EMC is fully loaded it is then OK to turn on power to the stepper motors.
+Controls within EMC prevent overloading of the power supply when multiple motors are powered up at the same time, but without this safeguard motors or drivers can be damaged. - 3.
+Before turning the computer on for the first time, confirm the 115/230 Volt power switch on the back of the computer is in the correct position.
+If it must be changed, note that there is a second power selection switch inside the computer case on the driver board power supply that must also be changed.
+Contact Sherline before removing the tamper-proof label to open the case or you may void the warranty.
+(The spindle motor will automatically adapt to any current from 100 to 240 VAC, so no transformer or switching is needed for it.)